stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

 + `refStreetlightModel` : Streetlight's model.
     + Attribute type : Reference to a [StreetlightModel](../../StreetlightModel/doc/spec.md) entity.
     + Optional

++ `refStreetlightControlCabinet` : If this streetlight is individually controlled, reference to the control cabinet in charge of.
+    + Attribute type : Reference to a [StreetlightControlCabinet](../../StreetlightControlCabinet/doc/spec.md) entity.
+    + Optional

 + `status` : The overall status of this street light.